OutSystems/docs-support/src/enterprise/licensing/ipp/ipp-error.md

 ### Fix modules that will get the IPP error

-If any modules or extensions were flagged with a red cross, you’ll need to fix the IPP issue on all of them.
+If any modules or extensions were flagged with a red cross, you’ll need to fix the IPP flagged issues.

-Follow these steps:
+To fix the errors, follow these steps:

 1. Click **See List** to display the list of modules that need to be updated to stop the IPP errors from occurring in your current factory.